Yandex Cloud

 • maxUserConnections: Maximum number of concurrent connections.

-The minimum value for each connection setting is 0.
+The minimum value for each of these connection settings is 0.

 • authenticationPlugin: User authentication plugin.
 For the list of available plugins, see the method description.